bayram-amolab128/rkr-potential-in-C-Cpp/Readme.md

 ## License

-This project is licensed under the **GNU General Public License v3.0**.
+This project is licensed under the **GNU General Public License v3.0 or later**.
 See the `LICENSE` file for details.

 ### Third-Party Dependencies